 - 2.4.b.
-The program director must have a record of ongoing involvement in scholarly activities.
+The program director must demonstrate a record of ongoing involvement in scholarly activities.
 (Core) - 2.5.
-Program Director Responsibilities and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+Program Director Responsibilities

+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
 (Core)

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment